 I am so happy that my affiliate earnings are increasing.
 I am still learning a lot from the course Making Sense of Affiliate Marketing that I am taking and I have only implemented the tips and strategies on a fraction of the website.
 So much to do, so little time…

 I am also (almost) in love with my display ads partner – Mediavine.
 If (when) your blog has more than 30,000 page views per month, definitely apply to join their network!

 Now, let’s have a look at traffic numbers and finally RPM for the month.

 Here are some screenshots from Google Analytics to show my traffic for January 2017.

-I believe that all the steps I am taking to improve my presence on Pinterest (through this course), sharpen my SEO even more (here’s a good course for that!) and being more active in the blog community overall hopefully contributed.
+I believe that all the steps I am taking to improve my presence on Pinterest, sharpen my SEO even more (here’s a good course for that!) and being more active in the blog community overall hopefully contributed.
 Now the “only” things left are email marketing and Instagram.
 And a million other things…

-I’d love to have you come with me on my Pinterest journey, that started from scratch in late spring 2016.
+I’d love to have you come with me on my Pinterest journey, which started from scratch in late spring 2016.
 Follow me on Pinterest here!

 You can see my traffic sources here below.
 Pinterest was down a bit compared to December, but from what I’ve heard, Pinterest traffic in generally low in January so I hope it is temporary.
 Compared to January 2016, the increase is massive – from 713 page views to over 40,000.
 I guess I shouldn’t complain.

 Now putting all this together and calculating RPM (revenue per 1000 page views)…

 This is a a wonderful improvement compared to the $1.96 in January 2016.
 RPM more than quadrupled.
 Wow.
 It’s been an amazing year.
 I wonder what I can achieve this year..?
 Cross you fingers that I can be as happy in January 2018!